Divine-Jude/Divine-s_Portfolio/Quantium-Virtual-Internship-Retail-Strategy-and-Analytics--main/README.md

-# Quantium Virtual Internship - Retail Strategy & Analytics
+# Retail Strategy & Analytics

 ### Performance Evaluation and Analysis of Supermarket Changes using Transactional and Customer Data.